 - Etiquette and pace of play.

-Scratch Golfer: Is the one who can play to a Course Handicap TM of zero on any and all rated golf courses.
+Scratch Golfer: The one who can play to a Course Handicap TM of zero on any and all rated golf courses.
 He (she) can hit tee shots an average of 250 (210) yards and reach a 470 (400)-yard hole in two shots.

 Bogey Golfer: Is one with a Course Handicap of 20 (24).
 He (she) can hit tee shots an average of 200 (150) yards and can reach a 370 (280)-yard hole in two shots.

-Slope Rating®: The USGA mark that indicates the measurement of the relative difficulty for the bogey golfer compared to the Course Rating.
-Slope Rating is computed from the difference between the bogey rating and the Course Rating.
+Slope Rating®: The USGA mark indicates the measurement of the relative difficulty for the bogey golfer compared to the Course Rating.
+The slope Rating is computed from the difference between the bogey rating and the Course Rating.
 The lowest Slope Rating is 55 and the highest is 155.
 Example: 125.